rustyff12/tic-tac-toe/README.md

 # tic-tac-toe
-Command line tic-tac-toe for a/A Open
+Initially a Command line tic-tac-toe.
+Then turned into a web version for a/A Open